AWeber-Imbi/imbi/legacy/imbi-api/CONTRIBUTING.md

 *Pull requests that add or change code without coverage have a much lower chance of being accepted.*

+## Prerequisites

+Imbi requires the following in the development environment:

+- Docker (local)
+- Make
+- Node
+  - yarn
+- Python 3.9
+    - pip
+    - setuptools

+It expects to be run in a Unix like environment (Primary development is in MacOS).

 ## Running in Development

 Perform the following steps to run Imbi in the foreground in your development